North Korea Travel Guide

 Understanding the DMZ

-Technically speaking, the Demilitarized Zone (DMZ) is a 4km wide buffer zone that spans the border, running from coast to coast.
-The actual border is known as the Military Demarcation Line (MDL) and runs through the centre of the DMZ.
 In most places, the MDL is not accessible due to active minefields.
 We visited the Joint Security Area (JSA), also known as the “Truce Village”.
-The JSA is the only place where the two Koreas are accessible.
+The JSA is the only place where the two Korea’s are accessible.

 After the guide explained the layout of the DMZ, we re-boarded our bus (along with our guide) and drove a short distance to the North Korea Peace Museum – the venue for the signing of the Armistice Agreement on 27 July 1953.